Teaching Small Language Models to Reason: Abstract

 \section{Abstract}

 Chain of thought prompting successfully improves the reasoning capabilities of large language models, achieving state of the art results on a range of datasets.
 However, these reasoning capabilities only appear to emerge in models with at least tens of billions of parameters.
-In this paper, we explore the transfer of such reasoning capabilities to smaller models via knowledge distillation.
+In this paper, we explore the transfer of such reasoning capabilities to smaller models via knowledge distillation, also investigating model and dataset size trade-off.
 Specifically, we finetune a student model on the chain of thought outputs generated by a larger teacher model.
 Our experiments show that the proposed method improves task performance across arithmetic, commonsense and symbolic reasoning datasets.
-For example, the accuracy of T5 XXL on GSM8K improves from 8.11\% to 21.99\% when finetuned on PaLM-540B generated chains of thought.
+For example, the accuracy of T5 XXL on GSM8K improves from 8.11\% to 21.99\% and 18.42\% when finetuned on PaLM 540B and GPT-3 175B generated chains of thought, respectively.